sonvister/Binance/README.md

 [![](https://img.shields.io/nuget/dt/Binance.svg)](https://www.nuget.org/packages/Binance)

 ## Development
-Currently, the master branch is used for development and may differ from the latest release.\
+The master branch is *currently* used for development and may differ from the latest release.\
-To get the source code of a particular release, first select the corresponding **Tag**.
+To get the source code for a particular release, first select the corresponding **Tag**.

 ### Build Environment
 [Microsoft Visual Studio Community 2017](https://www.visualstudio.com/vs/community/)